mrcongliu/AIisLove/_posts/2020-06-02-BitsAndBytesOfComputerNetwork.md

 The most common forms of copper twisted-pair cables used in networking are Cat5, Cat5e, and Cat6 cables.

+Differences in how these twisted pairs are arranged inside these cables can drastically alter how quickly data can be sent accross them and how resistent these signals are to outside interference.

 Cat5e cables have mostly replaced those older Cat5 cables because their internals reduce crosstalk.

 > **Crosstalk**